 Child Float Suits/Vests

 Why bother with armband floats or pool rings when your child can wear a floating suit?
 The floats, either sown in or removable, offer children unrivalled safety in the pool.
-High-end models, such as the ones produced by Speedo, are made using neoprene, the same material used for diving wetsuits.
+High-end models, such as the ones produced by Splash About, are made using neoprene, the same material used for diving wetsuits.
 They are light, durable and provide strong protection against the punishing UV rays of the sun.

 Neck floaties are tiny rings that are fitted around the neck of babies.
 They allow babies to experience the wonders of floating in a pool before they can walk or even stand.
 Babies simply love the floating sensation.
 However, it is worth noting that some paediatricians believe that neck floaties are inherently unsafe, and can cause neck injuries to babies.
 Further, there is a risk of them slipping completely down the ring into the water.